 The Passage of the Indus.-Meanwhile Hephaestion had reached the Indus at Attock, where its width narrows to about one hundred yards, and constructed a bridge of boats some time before Alexander rejoined the main body.
-Taxiles, too, had sent a gift of money, elephants, oxen, and sheep, together with a force of seven hundred mounted men; at the same time he formally surrendered his capital of Taxila, the largest city in the Panjab, whose ruins lie half-way between Attock and Rawal Pindi.
-Alexander recognized the importance of the occasion by offering sacrifices and celebrating contests; and he waited to cross the Indus until the omens proved favourable.
-He then advanced on Taxila, where he was received with demonstrations of friendship, and in return he added to the territory of the state.
+Taxiles, too, had sent a gift of money, elephants, oxen, and sheep, together with a force of seven hundred mounted men; at the same time he formally surrendered his capital of Taxila,

-1 Vide The Gales of India, chaps. iv. and v, which deal with the routes of Alexander.
+1 Vide The Gates of India, chaps. iv. and v., which deal with the routes of Alexander.
 McCrindle's Ancient India also commences at this point.
-Both works are valuable
+Both works are valuable.